 The size will vary depending on your beds.
-For our purposes, I used 600mm of 100mm PVC pipe.
+For our purposes, I used 600mm of 90 mm PVC pipe.

-Start the bed by 1/4 filling the tower with worms and castings taken from an active, healthy, worm farm.
+Start the tower off by 1/4 filling the tower with worms and castings taken from an active, healthy, worm farm.
 Add a couple of handfuls of finely chopped kitchen scraps and a little water.
 Cover the tube.

 The the worms will compost the scraps and move from the tower into the surrounding soil for exercise and to lay their eggs.
 The compost worms won’t live out in the soil, but just sojourn there at their leisure.
 They’ll return to the tower to eat and live.
 I’ve added a few earthworms to the beds, just to keep mixing things up a little